 After almost 40 years of writing playing recording and singing together Penny Davies & Roger Ilott create the kind of seamless musical persona as a duo that only a long and loving musical relationship can.
 Their evocative versions of Queensland poet Bill Scott's songs are classics of the genre.

-Award winning songwriter, Tiffany Eckhardt, has written and recorded nine successful independent releases, and releases her 10th album 'Found' this year.
-After moving to Tasmania four years ago, this album is mostly inspired by the natural environment, her animal friends and the human spirit.
+Award-winning songwriter Tiffany Eckhardt has written and recorded nine successful independent releases, and released her 10th album 'Found' in 2018.
+After moving to Tasmania four years ago, the album is mostly inspired by the natural environment, her animal friends and the human spirit.
 Global issues also creep into her songs.
 Tiffany plays with partner, guitarist Dave Steel, and Ross Smithard on fiddle and banjo.
-Heartwarming performances to lift the human spirit.
+They are heartwarming performances to lift the human spirit.

 Vila Navio, the name of the artistic work of André Coelho Rodrigues presents the second album of original songs 'Ancoradouro' published in 2016.
 The album was reviewed by Songlines Magazine "Vila Navio has originality in mind and their quest for a different sound has been a successfull one".
 Musically this project is defined by the modernisation of the Portuguese traditional music involving elements of popular music with modern sonorities.